Croup - Diagnosing croup

 - swelling of the deeper layers of the skin (angio-oedema)

-If your child is admitted to hospital with severe croup, or if treatment proves to be unsuccessful, further investigations may be needed to examine their neck and chest area for a possible obstruction.
+If your child is admitted to hospital with severe croup, or if treatment proves unsuccessful, further investigations may be needed to examine their neck and chest area for a possible obstruction.

-An X-ray may be recommended if it is thought that inhaled material is obstructing your child's airway.
+An X-ray may be recommended if it is thought something may have been inhaled and is obstructing your child's airway.